department-of-veterans-affairs/caseflow/README.md

 ## Purpose of the `gh-pages` branch

 This branch ([`gh-pages`](https://github.com/department-of-veterans-affairs/caseflow/tree/gh-pages)) is used by GitHub Pages.
 This branch is not intended to be merged in the main branch.
-Not that it has a completely separate commit history from the main branch.
+Note that it has a completely separate commit history from the main branch.
 For more info, see ...

 This branch has files for documentation.
-Some are automatically generated (e.g., by a GitHub Action); others are manually created.
+Some are automatically generated (e.g., [Caseflow DB schema](schema/index.html) by a GitHub Action); others are manually created (e.g., [Bat Team Remedies](batteam/index.html)).

 Why not wiki?